accPenguin/accpenguin/README.md

 I want to be an interesting person and create something that can be remembered by others.

-- 🔭 I’m currently writing some amateur [open source projects], interned at [@Tencent]+ [@Alipay].
+- 🔭 I’m currently writing some amateur [open source projects].
-- 🌱 I’m currently learning Computer Graphics & FE & Drawing, and want to learn everything interesting.
+- 🌱 I’m currently learning Computer Science & FE & Drawing, and want to learn everything interesting.
 - 🤔 I want to make a pure front-end engine.
 - ❤️ I like eating 🍎, planting 🌼, playing ⚽, sleeping in 🛌 and watching 📺
 - 💬 Be free to ask me about anything [here](https://github.com/accPenguin/accpenguin/issues).